RicardoAzuul/RicardoAzuul.github.io/README.md

 ---

 ## Testing
+Navigation Links in the nav bar:
+- If you click on the Roleplay Cafe logo, do you go back to the Home page?
+- If you click on Home, do you go back to the Home page?
+- If you click on Why Visit Us, do you go to the Why Visit Us page?
+- If you click on Menu, do you go to the Menu page?
+- If you click on Directions, do you go to the Directions page?
+- If you click on About, do you go to the About page?

+Buttons
+- If you click on Link to Events, are you taken to the Why Visit Us page with the list of events?
+- If you click on Link to Menu, are you taken to the Menu page?

+Social Media Links in the footer:
+For each link (icon):
+1. Click on the icon.
+1. See if it opens in a new tab and goes to the expected page (the respective social media's home page)

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.